TRIBUTARIES FAQS

 I want to include work that I’ve sold.
 What should I do?

 The Museum can negotiate loans from collectors for your show.
 We would require that you provide a list of potential lenders, contact information for those lenders, and which pieces you would like to request for the show.
 The Museum would then contact the potential lenders and if they are willing to loan, handle all contracts, shipping, insurance and other needs for the securement of the loan.
-Please be advised, the Museum cannot guarantee that loans can be secured from third parties, but will make a reasonable effort to obtain the requested loans.
+Please be advised that the Museum cannot guarantee that loans can be secured from third parties but will make a reasonable effort to obtain the requested loans.

 Can my work be for sale during the exhibition?

-Can I pull artwork from the exhibition early if I want to sell it or include it in a different show?
+Can I pull artwork from the exhibition early if I want to sell it, or include it in a different show?

 Do I need to come to the Museum to install my work?